twilio/twilio-cli/docs/general_usage.md

 ## Known limitations

 * The default timeout value for Twilio API requests in `twilio-cli` is 30 seconds.
+* When listing resources, only the first 50 records will be displayed, by default.
+Use the `--limit` flag to modify this behavior.
-* Currently, by default, we will load all of the records.
-You can filter these results based on date, to, from, etc. to limit the results.
-Pass the `--help` flag to the command for details on which fields you may filter by.
+  * You can filter these results based on date, to, from, etc. to further limit the results.
+  * Pass the `--help` flag to the command for details on which fields you may filter by.